 Organizers: Das Historische Seminar der Ludwig-Maximilians-Universität München (Professor Kiran Patel) and the German Historical Institute London (Dr. Michael Schaich)

-Speakers: Professor Sarah Stockwell (Cambridge), Dr. Itay Lotem (Westminster), and Professor Elizabeth Buettner (Amsterdam)
+Speakers: Professor Sarah Stockwell (London), Dr. Itay Lotem (Westminster), and Professor Elizabeth Buettner (Amsterdam)

 Aimed at advanced BA or MA students studying history, English studies, or related topics at German universities.

 German Historical Institute London/Online

 Closing date for applications: 31 May 2021

 The GHIL awards a number of annual research scholarships to post-graduate students, Habilitanden and postdocs at German universities to enable them to carry out research in Britain.
 The scholarships are awarded for a period of up to six months, depending on the requirements of the research project.

 The Max Weber Foundation confers these annual travel grants on young academics with an international focus.
 They are meant to improve the career opportunities of humanities/social-science academics during their qualification phase.
 Selected scholars conduct a self-chosen research project at two or three MWS institutes, or at the Richard Koebner Minerva Center for German History in Israel.

 Visiting Postdoctoral Research Fellowship